danijel3/ClarinStudioKaldi/README.md

 ## NNest results

-These take a little bit longer to train and require GPUs (~2.5 hours)
+These take a little bit longer to train and require GPUs: ~2.5 hours for TDNN and >12 hours for LSTM.

 ### TDNN setup (nnet3)
 ```